s7clarke10/tap-sybase/README.md

 ### Have a source database

-There's some important business data siloed in this mssql database -- we need to extract it.
+There's some important business data siloed in this sybase database -- we need to extract it.
 Here's the table we'd like to sync:

 ```
-mssql> select * from example_db.animals;
+sybase> select * from example_db.animals;
 +----|----------|----------------------+
 | id | name     | likes_getting_petted |
 +----|----------|----------------------+